Succotash recipe

 Glycemic index

 Both corn and lima beans have a low glycemic index cooked in this way.
-Although they are fairly high in starch, the sugars are slowly released in the blood stream without producing an insulin rush.
+Although they are fairly high in starch, the sugars are slowly released into the blood stream without producing an insulin rush.
+Nevertheless those who are carrying too many pounds must limit the "load;" small portions.

 What helps in particular is the protein in the beans; that keeps the total GI low.

 If you are seriously overweight then this dish is not for you.
-The best way to lose pounds is to cut out the starch in your diet altogether.
+The best way to lose pounds is to cut out most the starch in your diet altogether for a few months.

-Nevertheless, despite Bernard Preston's protestations that this succotash recipe is made solely from low GI complex carbohydrate, all of the ketogenic diets would frown on this nutritious food.
-It certainly has not affected my cholesterol, blood pressure, glucose or HbA1C, the measure of insulin intolerance.
+Nevertheless despite Bernard Preston's protestations that this succotash recipe is made solely from low GI complex carbohydrate, all of the ketogenic diets would frown on this nutritious food.
+It certainly has not affected my cholesterol, blood pressure or HbA1c, the measure of insulin intolerance.

 It's chocolate cake that makes us obese and turns us into diabetics.